MichAdeola/NetflixCatalog_Analysis_PowerBI/README.md

 # Conclusion and next steps

 The analysis of the dataset has yielded some information about the Netflix catalog.
-The next steps could be to examine the other columns that were not studied in this project, such as "director", "cast", "rating" and "description".
-The "description" column, in particular, could be used as part of an NLP project to identify the most common keywords in program descriptions.
-It might also be interesting to obtain information on the dominant genres for viewers and subscribers by country, to find out which genres are most famously watched in each country.
+The next steps could be :
+- To examine the other columns that were not studied in this project, such as "director", "cast", "rating" and "description".
+The "description" column, in particular, could be used as part of an NLP project to identify the most common keywords in program descriptions for supporting a wide range of analyses such as categorization, recommendation, and more.
+- also To obtain information on the dominant genres for viewers and subscribers by country, to find out which genres are most famously watched in each country.